DavidStevensonVtex/Windows_PowerShell_In_Action_Third_Edition/readme.md

 PowerShell has something called a _scriptblock_ which is a fragment of code that you can pass around as an object itself.

+## Chapter 3: Operators and expressions

+Note: Operators are normally classed as unary if they take a single operand and binary if they take two.
+The operators in this chapter are all binary.